CHEY-FM

 CHEY-FM is a French-language radio station located in Trois-Rivières, Quebec, Canada.

 Owned and operated by Bell Media, it broadcasts on 94.7 MHz using a directional antenna with an average effective radiated power of 20,600 watts and a peak effective radiated power of 100,000 watts (class C1).

 The station has an adult contemporary format since its inception, in 1990 and is part of the "Rouge FM" network which operates across Quebec and Eastern Ontario.

+History

 It started operations in 1990 as a sister station to CHLN radio; that station is now owned by Cogeco.